What techniques may help with a bicornuate uterus?

 Dr. Michel Odent has a great idea about the importance of fetal catecholamine levels rising in labor.
 He asks that women who need cesarean births not schedule their cesareans before labor begins on its own, unless there are very clear indications – like a breech or transverse position, for instance.

-So even if you schedule, waiting until a few days after your due date is more protective than scheduling before your due date.
-You may have to negotiate with your doctor about such a personalized plan.
+So even if you schedule, waiting until a few days after your due date is more protective than scheduling before it.
+You may have to negotiate with your doctor about such a personalized plan though.
 The challenge will be in having the OR and staff available when you begin labor.
-If you live in a rural area this will be challenging compared to living near a city hospital where they have 24-hour, in-house staff able to conduct a cesarean before you give birth to a breech baby.
+If you live in a rural area, this will be extra challenging compared to living near a big city hospital where they have 24-hour, in-house staff able to conduct a cesarean before you give birth to a breech baby.

 Unicornuate uteri often result in breech and preterm labor as you have noted.
 I am not aware that there is an increased risk of rupture in your case.
 Some women deliver vaginally with this problem and sometimes the labor is dysfunctional due to the shape of the uterus or associated malformations of the cervix and end up with a C-Section.
 If your doctor is supportive of VBAC and your baby cooperates with size and position, then you may give it a go.
 And you are right, there is not much literature other than anecdotal cases, so common sense and nature must prevail.

 In Ina May Gaskin’s first birth book, Spiritual Midwifery, there is a description in the back section of a woman with a bicornuate uterus and a story of how her various births went.
-You may appreciate the stories.
+I think you may really appreciate this story.